SarvarKh/ofn-wiki/Karma.md

 Check that NodeJS is installed.
 If you install from a package manager you bin may be called nodejs so you just need to symlink it:
     $ ln -s /usr/bin/nodejs /usr/bin/node

+If you are using ubuntu, make sure you have Chromium installed.
+You might have to updated the env var $CHROME_BIN to point to Chromium:
+    $ export CHROME_BIN="/usr/bin/chromium-browser"

 And then you should be ready to go (see next section)....

 ## Usage of Karma